5 Warning Signs You Might Be About to Get Fired

 Here are a few warning signs that it's about to be your turn to apply for unemployment*:

 Depending on your role at the organization, you might have direct insight into the company's fortunes.
-If your employer is hemorrhaging clients or cash, getting a drubbing in the press, or suffering other reputation reversals in the industry, your job – and that of your colleagues – might not be long for this world.
+If your employer is hemorrhaging clients or cash, getting a drubbing in the press, or suffering other reputation reversals in the industry, your job – and those of your colleagues – might not be long for this world.

 For this reason, it also pays to keep on top of your employer's profile by following them on social media, setting up Google Alerts with the company name, and so on.
 Not every bad mention in the press equals impending doom, but you're better off knowing which way the wind is blowing ... even if it's about to change.

-Note, also, that your company doesn't need to be doing badly for big changes to impact your career.
+Note that your company doesn't need to be doing badly for big changes to impact your career.
 An acquisition or other structural change could affect you just as much as a business failure.

 Your biggest project now belongs to someone else, while your lesser responsibilities have landed on an intern's plate.
 Your reports are reassigned to another manager, and your clients are gradually making their way to someone else's list.